 Surgery is the treatment of choice for patients with localized melanoma.
 Current guidelines recommend margins of resection as follows:

-Sentinel lymph node biopsy should be considered in patients with thin lesions (≤1 mm) and ulceration, mitotic rate greater than 1 mm2, young age, and in patients with lesions larger than 1 mm with or without adverse features.
-Young patients have a higher incidence of sentinel lymph node positivity and this feature adversely affects clinical outcomes.[1,2]
+Sentinel lymph node biopsy should be considered in patients with thin lesions (≤1 mm) and ulceration, mitotic rate greater than 1 mm2, young age, and lesions larger than 1 mm with or without adverse features.
+Young patients have a higher incidence of sentinel lymph node positivity, and this feature adversely affects clinical outcomes.[1,2]

 Immune Checkpoint Inhibitors or BRAF/MEK Inhibitors

-Patients with high-risk primary cutaneous melanoma, such as those with regional lymph node involvement, may be offered the opportunity to receive adjuvant treatment with immune checkpoint or BRAF inhibitors, as recently described in adults.[4,5,6] Specific trials evaluating these adjuvant therapies have not been conducted in pediatric patients.
+Patients with high-risk primary cutaneous melanoma, such as those with regional lymph node involvement, may be offered adjuvant treatment with immune checkpoint or BRAF inhibitors, as recently described in adults.[4,5,6] Specific trials evaluating these adjuvant therapies have not been conducted in pediatric patients.

 Targeted therapies and immunotherapy that have been shown to be effective in adults with melanoma should be pursued in pediatric patients with conventional melanoma and metastatic, recurrent, or progressive disease.